Chapter 36 of the Wisconsin Statutes directs the

 the upper right hand corner (please note, this will require you to have

 a UW-Stevens Point login).
-"Departments Intranet" will appear as an additional
+"Budget Intranet" will appear as an option in the left listing.
+Click on "Budget Intranet" and then "Budget Review and

 STRATEGIC PLANNING COMMITTEE

-The Strategic Planning Committee is not a standing committee of the Faculty Senate.
+The Strategic Planning Committee is not a standing committee of the Common Council.
 The Strategic Planning Committee fosters connections between the campus community and the Chancellor's Cabinet as regards the development and implementation of the strategic plan.
-The committee's responsibilities include monitoring ongoing planning processes, assessing progress on the plan, and making recommendations abou the plan to the Chancellor's Cabinet.
+The committee's responsibilities include monitoring ongoing planning processes, assessing progress, and making recommendations about the plan to the Chancellor's Cabinet.
 The purpose of the committee is to support and advance planning at all levels of the institution.
-The committee also will identify and recommend institutional-level key performance measures, assess institutional progress onthe plan and produce an annual report about progress on the plan.
+The committee also will identify and recommend institutional-level key performance measures, assess institutional progress, and produce an annual report about progress on the plan.

 The University Handbook contains the